 Parking and Entrance Fees at Watkins Glen State Park

-Consider purchasing an Empire Pass, which gives you unlimited entry to most of New York State Parks.
+Consider purchasing an Empire Pass, which gives you unlimited entry to most New York State Parks.

 As Watkins Glen State Park is one of the most popular state parks in the United States, finding a parking spot can be difficult on weekends and holidays.
-Try to arrive early to beat the crowds and get a spot if you’re visiting on a busy day.
+Try to arrive early to beat the crowds and get a spot.

 If you are staying at a hotel in Watkins Glen, you can leave your car at the hotel parking lot and walk to the park.
 Most hotels are within a short walk of the park entrance, and the Watkins Glen Harbor Hotel is approximately a 10-minute walk.